TIY-Austin-Front-End-Engineering/Curriculum/day-4/README.md

 - Work on responsive design group project.

 ## Goals
-1. Understand the CSS Box Model
+1. CSS animations
-2. Install git, set up github account.
-3. Understand the basics of git and github.
-Create first github repo.
+2. Full height elements

 # Assignment
 1. Create the medium device breakpoint for the responsive website we've been working on in class.
 Push your assignment to github.